 Well, one of the more signifying things about Nyx is that she doesn’t rely on a celestial body.
 Unlike the day, which relies on the sun to define it, the night doesn’t need the moon.
 After all, we’ve had moonless nights, but we have never had a sunless day.

 Is Nyx the Most Feared Goddess?

 If you are familiar with Greek mythology, you already know that the other Greek gods and goddesses mean business.
 Mortals wouldn’t dare cross them.
 But, Nyx?
 She made even the mighty gods quake with fear.

 More than anything, most of the Greek deities just didn’t want to mess with her.
-Her cosmological implications alone were enough for other deities to just go “nope” and walk the opposite direction.
+Her cosmological implications alone were enough for other deities to just go “nope” and walk in the opposite direction.
 She was the goddess of the night, daughter of Chaos, and mother of a whole lot of stuff you want nothing to do with.
-For these reasons, Nyx is described as having “power over gods and men” by her son Hypnos in Homer’s Iliad and no, we won’t question that observation.
+For these reasons, Nyx is described as having “power over gods and men” by her son Hypnos in Homer’s Iliad.

 Why is Zeus Scared of Nyx?

 Zeus is scared of Nyx for obvious reasons.
 She’s a shadowy figure: the literal personification of the night.
 In fact, she is the only goddess that Zeus is on the record fearing.
 This says a lot, since the King of the Gods didn’t even fear the wrath of his begrudging wife, Hera.